allannjuguna/allannjuguna.github.io/content/english/blog/ImaginaryCTF/Argv.md

 ### Debugging
 To debug the program, I set two break points before the `gets` and `printf` functions.
-This will help us know the location of where our input is written on the stack, and the location of the `argv[0]` parameter also place on the stack, and if we can use our input to overwrite it.
+This will help us know the location of where our input is written on the stack, and the location of the `argv[0]` parameter also placed on the stack, and if we can use our input to overwrite it.
 ![](/images/ImaginaryCTF_-_Argv/Pasted_20241110203028.png)
 ![](/images/ImaginaryCTF_-_Argv/Pasted_20241110203242.png)